-In Zone 3, the high gradient zone, the stream channel becomes steep downstream of the snake habitat ponds.
-In Zone 4, the forested reach, the grade changes to 1.5 percent.
-The forested reach will be planted with palustrine forest closest to the stream.
-Zone 5, the reach below the bridge, will be 508 feet long with an overall grade of 1.8 percent.
+In Zone 5, the reach below the bridge, will be 508 feet long and with an overall grade of 1.8 percent.
 Vegetation will be predominantly palustrine forest and scrub-shrub, with emergent species directly along the stream.

 In Zone 6, the outlet, the stream enters a broad shallow basin.
-The outlet wetland is likely to be salt-influenced.
+The stream meanders across a 230-foot-wide floodprone area.
+The grade here is 0.5 percent, except that the last 140 feet over the beach to the ocean has a 5 percent grade.
+The outlet wetland, a mesohaline riverine coastal delta, is likely to be salt-influenced.
 Salicornia virginica, Jaumea carnosa, and Distichlis spicata will be planted at its center.
 Scirpus californicus will be planted along the stream channel.
 The rock revetment that currently serves as a sea wall will remain in place.
-Two outlets would be created in the rock revetment: one on the north where the stream will exit up against the rocks, and one on the south, which will have an armored overflow outlet at 11 feet.
+Two outlets would be created in the rock revetment; namely, one on the north where the stream will exit up against the rocks, and one on the south, which will have an armored overflow outlet at 11 feet.